 - You have blood in your urine.

-- You stop urinating or urinate a lot less than normal.
+- You stop urinating, or you urinate much less than usual.

 Contact your healthcare provider if: